B i o g r a p h y

 In November, 2005, Doris Lang Kosloff was appointed ARTISTIC DIRECTOR of OPERA CONNECTICUT (formerly Connecticut Concert Opera).
 She has served as the Executive Director of the Hartford Conservatory (the nation's oldest community music school), the Artistic Director and Managing Director of the Connecticut Opera and the Waterbury Opera Theatre.

-In 2009, Ms. Kosloff created the highly acclaimed AMERICAN OPERA IDOL competition, which continues to draw new audiences to opera.
+In 2009, Maestro Kosloff created the highly acclaimed AMERICAN OPERA IDOL competition, which continues to draw new audiences to opera.

 In December, 2009, she was appointed Principal Guest Conductor of Miami Lyric Opera.